google/comprehensive-rust/src/std/hashmap.md

     page_counts.insert("Pride and Prejudice".to_string(), 303);

     if !page_counts.contains_key("Les Misérables") {
-        println!("We've know about {} books, but not Les Misérables.", page_counts.len());
+        println!("We know about {} books, but not Les Misérables.", page_counts.len());
     }